 - Next, rinse and dry it completely with compressed air to expel any dust hidden in the narrow spaces.

-To prevent your vacuum cleaner from any damage, let the parts completely dry before putting it back.
-Also, clean the exterior of the vacuum by using a cleaning wipe.
+To prevent your vacuum cleaner from any damage, let the parts completely dry before putting it back, and clean the exterior of the vacuum by using a cleaning wipe.
 You can check out our ‘How to Clean Bissell Crosswave Pet Pro?‘ post for guidance, as well.

 5. Completely Dispose of Your Vacuum After a Few Years

 Even if you follow all the guidelines and take good care of your vacuum cleaner, the maximum life span is 10 years.
 On a median, it is eight years.
 The vacuum cleaner is basically used to help you in the cleaning process, so you need to check it properly and dispose of it after 8 years.
 If not, no doubt you are just dragging dirt and germs of 8 years all over your house.

 On average, you need to clean the vacuum cleaner after 12 to 18 months.

 No, without a vacuum filter, you are just circulating the dirt and dust all around.

 Dust the room before vacuuming so you can vacuum up the particles that float into the air and have settled down on the floor.